State functions in thermodynamics and chemistry

 In a closed system where only heat and work are exchanged with the surroundings, the change in internal energy, ΔU, can be expressed by the first law of thermodynamics:

 Where Q is the heat added to the system and W is the work done by the system.
-Internal energy is a state function because it only depends on the current state of the system (pressure, volume, temperature), and not on the specific process that brought the system to that state.
+Internal energy is a state function because it depends only on the current state of the system (pressure, volume, temperature), and not on the specific process that brought the system to that state.

 Enthalpy (H)